graphistry/graphistry-cli/docs/telemetry.md

 These are the core environment variables:

 - `ENABLE_OPEN_TELEMETRY`: Supports `true` or `false`.
 After setting this to `true` and restarting the deployment with `./release up -d` the telemetry services will be started and the Graphistry services will export telemetry data.
 - `OTEL_COMPOSE_FILE`: Indicates which telemetry services will be deployed along the Graphistry services.
-Possible values are `telemetry.cloud.yml` (e.g. when we want to export to Grafana) or `telemetry.yml` (e.g. when we want to use the self-hosted Prometheus, Jaeger and Grafana instances).
+Possible values are `telemetry.cloud.yml` (e.g. when we want to export to Grafana) or `telemetry.yml` (e.g. when we want to use the Graphistry Local Telemetry Suite: Prometheus, Jaeger and Grafana instances).

 These environment variables are used when we want to use `OTEL_COMPOSE_FILE=telemetry.yml`:
 - `OTEL_COLLECTOR_OTLP_HTTP_ENDPOINT`: For example the Grafana Cloud OTLP HTTP endpoint.